 - Spinal cord abnormalities

-The risk factors for suffering from the most common type of scoliosis are:
+Risk factors for the most common type of scoliosis include:

 - Age.
 Signs and symptoms typically begin in adolescence.

 - Sex.
-Although both boys and girls suffer from mild scoliosis in approximately the same proportion, girls are at greater risk of the curvature worsening and requiring treatment.
+Although boys and girls suffer from mild scoliosis in approximately the same proportion, girls are at greater risk of the curve worsening and requiring treatment.

-- Family background.
-Scoliosis can be hereditary, but most children who have it have no family history of the disease.
+- Family history.
+Scoliosis can be hereditary, but most children who suffer from it do not have a family history of the disease.

-A spine doctor can evaluate symptoms, offer testing, an accurate diagnosis, and effective treatment.
+A spine doctor can assess symptoms, offer testing, an accurate diagnosis, and effective treatment.

 Remember that prevention is better than cure